EpsilonSolutions/netscaler-command-reference/docs/router/router-bgp/router-bgp.md

 <b>staticRedistribute</b>
 The state of the router in redistributing static routes.
 Use this option to enable the redistribution of static routes.

+<b>staticRouteMap</b>
+The route map to apply while redistributing static routes.

 <b>kernelRedistribute</b>
 The state of the router in redistribution of kernel routes.

+<b>kernelRouteMap</b>
+The state of the router in redistributing kernel routes.
+The route map to apply while redistributing kernel routes.

 <b>conRedistribute</b>
 The state of the router in redistributing connected routes.
 Use this option to enable the redistribution of connected routes into the BGP domain.

+<b>connectedRouteMap</b>
+The route map to apply while redistributing connected routes.

 <b>neighbor</b>
 The IP address of a BGP peer for the router.

+<b>remoteAS</b>
+The autonomous system of the peer.
+Minimum value: 0

+<b>neighborRouteMap</b>
+The route map to apply to the specified neighbor.

 <b>network</b>
 The network to be advertized.

+<b>netmask</b>
+The netmask of the advertised network.